pivotal-cf/docs-cloudbees-cjoc/Jenkins.html.md

 #### Authorization

 Cloud Foundry users registered with UAA can log into Jenkins Operations Center and browse across the multiple client masters.
-However only administrator will be able to configure the Jenkins Operations Center instance as well as client masters.
+However, only administrators will be able to configure the Jenkins Operations Center instance as well as client masters.

 The credentials for admin users can be obtained from the Elastic Runtime tile in Ops Manager.
 User access is managed through the UAA.